 The cardigan, once the preserve of Dot Cotton, the queen and grannies the world over, is officially on trend.
 I’m loath to use that term (wear whatever you want, however you want!) but the button-up knit is inescapable.
-I can’t walk down the street without spotting someone wearing an artfully shrugged-off-the-shoulder number from & Other Stories, and I can barely scroll through Instagram without seeing a cropped, pastel-hued, puff-sleeved iteration from Rouje on some Parisian babe.
+I can’t walk down the street without spotting someone wearing an artfully shrugged-off-the-shoulder number from & Other Stories, and I can barely scroll through Instagram without seeing a pastel-hued, puff-sleeved iteration from Rouje on some Parisian babe.

 While Holmes’ nonchalant outing (surely that's the secret of every covetable look – appearing to have made no effort) was certainly the catalyst for the trend’s boom, the cardigan has been making a comeback for some time.
 Look to the catwalks of AW19’s fashion month: designers across the board offered cardigan styles of all cuts and colours.
-Erdem gave us ladylike button-ups adorned with brooches, Chanel leaned heavily into the après-ski Fair Isle vibe, and Hedi Slimane layered dark navy cardis over ruffled blouses in his ‘70s-inspired collection.
+Erdem gave us ladylike button-ups adorned with brooches, Chanel leaned heavily into the après-ski Fair Isle vibe, and Hedi Slimane layered dark cardis over ruffled blouses in his ‘70s-inspired collection.

-At SS20 there were cardigans galore but, rather than the more traditional school uniform colour palette we’re used to seeing – greys, camels, burgundies – designers leaned into fresh springtime hues, with Adeam giving us ice cream shades styled off-the-shoulder.
+At SS20 there were cardigans galore but, rather than the more traditional school uniform colour palette we were used to seeing – greys, camels, burgundies – designers leaned into fresh springtime hues, with Adeam giving us ice cream shades styled off-the-shoulder.
 Meanwhile knits were altogether less chunky, coming in fine ribbed styles at Fendi, Tibi and Tory Burch.
-On the high street, & Other Stories has led the pack with its balloon sleeves, novelty buttons and Instagrammable shades, while Jeanne Damas' label Rouje’s Nona cardigan provided the blueprint for the pervasive cropped style.
+On the high street, & Other Stories led the pack with its balloon sleeves, novelty buttons and Instagrammable shades, while Jeanne Damas' label Rouje’s Nona cardigan provided the blueprint for the pervasive cropped style.

-Don’t get me wrong, ASOS has a divine lilac cable knit cardi and bralette co-ord that I’ve seen plenty of plus-size babes wearing on Instagram, so the issue isn’t about size inclusivity per se.
+Don’t get me wrong, ASOS has a divine khaki rib knit cardi and bralette co-ord that I’ve seen plenty of plus-size babes wearing on Instagram, so the issue isn’t about size inclusivity per se.
 For me, it’s all about brushing off the cardigan's dowdy image, which mainly centres on chest size (by the same logic, this theory also applies to blouses and anything else with a high neck), and focusing instead on the styling.

 Lydia King, fashion director at Harrods, tells me that the trick is understanding the cardigan's versatility.
 "They’re easy to dress up or down, with jeans or even draped over the shoulders over evening wear, and can be used as a softer alternative to the blazer when working a tailored look.
 The secret to avoiding a mature look is to layer the cardigan over an unexpected piece: opt for a T-shirt instead of a blouse."
 For a perfectly executed example of this, look to Marc Jacobs' 1993 grunge collection for Perry Ellis, in which Helena Christensen donned a simple black cropped cardigan over a scoop-neck plaid maxi dress, with stomping boots and silver jewellery.
 Perhaps the magic formula is to avoid layering anything high and bulky underneath.